 Have a friend help you or use a pillow.
 Begin by laying on the ground facing upwards towards the ceiling.
 Bring your knees up so the soles of your feet are placed on the ground.
 Place the block or pillow underneath your lower back right above your butt.
 Lift upwards with your pelvic muscles to the ceiling and hold.
 Make sure your back is straight and you are using your core muscles to support your weight.
 Relax on the pillow or your friends’ hands.

 Lay down on a mat or comfy rug and close your eyes.
 Keeping your thighs close to the ground, move your heels so they are touching each other and your knees are out to the sides.
 Place your arms straight out on the ground on either side perpendicular to your body.
 Breathe in and out slowly while clearing your mind.
 This yoga pose for period pain can help reduce blood pressure and stress levels while opening up the pelvic area.

 Begin by placing your palms flat on the ground directly under your shoulders.
-Bend your elbows straight back and hug them close into your sides.
+Bend your elbows straight back and hug them close to your sides.
 Look straight down at your mat with your neck in a neutral position.
 Then, inhale as you lift your chest off the floor.
-Roll your shoulders back and keep breathing throughout.
-Make sure your elbows don’t bow out out to either side and keep them close by you the entire time you are doing this yoga pose for period pain.
+Roll your shoulders back and keep breathing.
+Make sure your elbows don’t bow out to either side and keep them close by you the entire time you are doing this yoga pose for period pain.